 Curp also argues in his letter that the lease gave the city manager the power to make changes that keep the lease "substantially in the form" approved by Council and authorizes city officials to "take all necessary and proper actions" to carry out the lease.
 Curp writes the disputed changes were within those terms.

 In response to Curp's denial, COAST member and attorney Chris Finney told The Cincinnati Enquirer that COAST will pursue another lawsuit against the parking lease if Council doesn't vote on the disputed changes.

 Although a majority of Council now says it opposes the parking lease, Mayor Mark Mallory has said he will hold any legislation trying to repeal or undo key elements of the deal.

-Under the parking lease, the city estimates it will receive a $92 million lump sum and at least $3 million in annual payments.
-Private operators will also be tasked with modernizing Cincinnati’s parking assets so parking meters can accept credit cards and payment through smartphones.
+Under the parking lease, the city will receive a $92 million lump sum and at least $3 million in annual payments, according to city estimates.
+Private operators will also be tasked with modernizing Cincinnati's parking assets so parking meters can accept credit cards and payment through a smartphone.

 Supporters of the parking lease argue it's necessary to leverage the city's parking assets for development projects and modernize the city’s parking services.

 Opponents say the lease gives up too much public control over the city’s parking assets and will hurt local residents and businesses by causing meter rates and operation hours to go up.